 In addition to the garden statues, Loblaws Inc. also produced Sesame Street bubble bath.
 The liquid soap was sold in a vinyl pouch in the shape of Big Bird or Cookie Monster, and was either yellow or blue depending on the character.
 I haven't seen any other characters for this set.
 The back view of the soap pouches are shown below.
 You can see they have a plug on them that is the same type used on inflatable beach toys.
 These bubble bath pouches have a very strong perfume smell to them.

-In addition to Bert and Ernie, Cookie Monster, Grover and Zoe, Rubbermaid also made these Sesame bins:
+In addition to Bert and Ernie, Cookie Monster, Grover and Zoe, Rubbermaid also made bins featuring:

 Big Bird on a red medium size bin

 The Count on a black large size bin, released near Halloween of 2005

 I suspect there was an Oscar bin, though I don't recall what size or colour.

 Below are images of the Big Bird and Elmo bins that I found online from an auction site... they were already sold, darn it!
 These Sesame Rubbermaid bins don't turn up online too often.
 If I ever stumble across pictures of the Count and Oscar bins someday, I'll add them here too.